turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

         animation           : animationTexture,
         sharedAnimation     : false,
         timer               : null,
-        synchronize         : synchronizeFn,
+        synchronizer        : synchronizer,
         trackingEnabled     : false,
         updater             : systemUpdater,
         renderer            : systemRenderer
     });

 ``graphicsDevice``
-    `GraphicsDevice` object.
+    :ref:`GraphicsDevice <graphicsdevice>` object.

 ``center`` (Optional)
     Default value `[0, 0, 0]`.
 The center of the local particle extents.

 ``halfExtents``
     The local half-extents of the particle system.
 Together with `center` this defines a region of spcae in local coordinates which absolutely contains the particle system.
-Particles will not be able to escape the extents, and the extents will be used for `ParticleRenderables` for `Scene` culling.
+Particles will not be able to escape the extents, and the extents will be used for :ref:`ParticleRenderables <particlerenderable>` for :ref:`Scene <scene>` culling.

 ``maxSpeed```
     The maximum speed achievable for particles in the system, required to normalize velocities.